How we are helping

 Are you interested in volunteering?
 Visit the Volunteer page.

 Becoming a volunteer

-A wide range of professional skills are needed to contribute to development across the globe.
-The sectors most commonly requested by overseas partners are listed below, but can change depending on priorities and needs.
+A wide range of professional skills are needed to contribute to development.
 Most assignments require qualifications and demonstrated professional experience.

 - Agriculture, forestry and fisheries

 Advice on responsible volunteering is available on Smartraveller.

 Volunteers are placed within host organisations and work with counterparts and colleagues to contribute to building capacity within the organisation.

 Australian volunteers mobilised through the AVID program work with a range of host organisations including non-government organisations (NGOs), civil society and humanitarian organisations, government agencies, educational institutions, private sector enterprises and United Nations agencies.